Summer Aid Application Process for 2017

-- Submit any requested documents from the Office of Student Financial Aid (OSFA).
+- Complete or submit any requested documents from the Office of Student Financial Aid (OSFA).

 To view an interactive demo on My UW click here.

-For more information on how to apply for financial aid go to How to Apply, Step by Step.
+For more information on how to apply for financial aid go to How to Apply

 Summer aid is subject to the same rules and regulations as academic year aid.